jevakallio/node/week-2.md

  - practical: game!
  - theoretical: stand up and explain these fundamentals
  - practical and theoretical: the node girls what is node document

-### ideas for the steps in the tutorial

-#### Set up

-1.
-   - set up a new project and install express - or should we havr a blank project to fork?
-   - remember how to do this? npm init -y; npm i -S express;

-2.
-   - download the provided /data directory to your root directory (have a look at them) JSON files for the resources we are going to add to our app ('/code GET', '/code POST' OR '/method GET', '/method POST')

-3.
-   - download postman

-#### Build a json api

-1.
-   - write a server.js file
-   - create a route to serve the / (base) JSON (read the file path and send the response as json)
-   - run on port 8080
-   - node server.js

-2.
-   - create a GET /code route to serve the /code json
-   - get it in your browser (check out the json formatter)

-3.
-   - create a GET /code/:id route to serve an individual code
-   - if there is no code, send a 404 back

-4.
-   - create a POST /code/:id route. this should save the post data to a file on your machine
-   - using postman, post the supplied json to your localhost:8080/api/:code
-   - try to get it in your browser

-#### MVC (advanced / extra)

-1.
-   - set up a templating engine? or static files? the different use cases. add an api source and add stuff into the view.
-   - store the HTML in a views directory
-   - could render the JSON data into a view

-### homework

-- practical project
- - maybe add to the app from the session - 3, setting up views for the data?
- - add more routes for the HTTP / REST verbs / methods
-- "koans"
- - supertest unit tests to isolate concepts
- - run tests in CI when PRs submitted